 Two ways of measuring CEO compensation

-The realized measure of compensation includes the value of stock options as realized (i.e., exercised), capturing the change from when the options were granted to when the CEO invokes the options, usually after the stock price has risen and the options values have increased.
+The realized measure of compensation includes the value of stock options when they are actually realized or exercised, capturing the change in value from when the options were granted to when the CEO invokes the options, usually after the stock price has risen and the options values have increased.
 The realized compensation measure also values stock awards at their value when vested (usually three years after being granted), capturing any change in the stock price as well as additional stock awards provided as part of a performance award.

 The granted measure of compensation values stock options and restricted stock awards by their “fair value” when granted.
-(Compustat estimates of the fair value of options and stock awards as granted are determined using the Black-Scholes model.)
+This fair value must be estimated given a number of assumptions about the future path of stock prices, interest rates, and other variables.
+Compustat estimates of the fair value of options and stock awards as granted are derived from the Black-Scholes model.
 For details on the construction of these measures and benchmarking to other studies, see Sabadish and Mishel 2013.